1. Does therapy work?

 Thompson, R. B. (2016).
 "Psychology at a distance: Examining the efficacy of online therapy" University Honors Theses.
 Paper 285.

-No, all my couples are from private pay.
+No, all my clients are from private pay.

 I do not prescribe medication.
 You may consult with your psychiatrist or urologist if you are interested in medication.